umee-network/umee/docs/architecture/ADR-005-liquidation.md

 ### Partial Liquidation

 It is possible for the amount repaid by a liquidator to be less than the borrower's total borrow position in the target denom.
-Such partial liquidations can succeed without issue, reducing the borrowed amount by `RepayAmount` and rewarding collateral proportional to the amount repaid.
+Such partial liquidations can succeed without issue, reducing the borrowed amount by `Repayment.Amount` and rewarding collateral proportional to the amount repaid.

-Additionally, the `RepayAmount` found in `MsgLiquidate` functions as a maximum the liquidator is willing to repay.
+Additionally, the `Repayment.Amount` found in `MsgLiquidate` functions as a maximum the liquidator is willing to repay.
 There are multiple factors that may reduce the actual repayment below this amount:

-- Borrowed amount of `RepayDenom` is below `RepayAmount`
+- Borrowed amount of `Repayment.Denom` is below `Repayment.Amount`
 - Insufficient `RewardDenom` collateral to match repaid value plus liquidation incentive
 - Parameter-based maximum, e.g. if a parameter `LiquidationCap = 0.50` caps liquidated value in a single transaction at 50% of the total borrowed value.